QUICK ANSWER

 The first deal isn't about finding a buyer.
 It's about not breaking one.

 Almost every new Florida agent's first sale starts the same way.
-A sibling, a college roommate, a former coworker, or a neighbor who watched your license journey sends a text.
+A sibling, a college roommate, a former coworker, or a neighbor who watched you get licensed sends a text.
 "We heard you got licensed.
 We're thinking about selling the condo.
 Want to help?"
 Your heart drops.
 You say yes.
 You drive home wondering what a listing appointment even looks like.

 This is the realistic version.
 Not the HGTV version where a 24-year-old in a blazer closes a million-dollar waterfront in week six.
 For the vast majority of new Florida agents in 2026, the first real estate sale is a 1,400-square-foot house in Apopka that a family friend owns, and the challenge is not finding the client.
 It's handling the transaction without breaking it.
 Contracts, disclosures, inspection deadlines, title coordination, and communication windows are what matter on deal one.
 Not prospecting.
 Not branding.
 Not TikTok.

 This post is the realistic playbook for your first sale: how the deal actually shows up, what to do on day one, the 7-stage Florida transaction process, the paperwork sequence, the specific moments where new agents blow up the deal, and what actually hits your bank account at closing.
 It assumes you've activated your license and signed with a broker.
 If you haven't, go read how to find a sponsoring broker in Florida first.
+If you are still deciding whether the career math works, start with the Florida real estate agent salary guide, the license cost breakdown, and the first-time pass rate reality check.
 This post picks up from there.

 How do I sell my first house as a new Florida real estate agent?